-Connecting laboratory measurements of conjugation rates with environmentally relevant conditions is important to constraint horizontal gene transfer rates in the environment~\cite{Aminov2011,larsson2022antibiotic}.
-Our experimental conditions most closely mimic mixing in aquatic environments due to the relatively low cell densities ($\sim\SI{e7}{\per\milli\liter}$) in a low-viscosity condition (LB medium).
-Marine environments host diverse microbiota~\cite{sunagawa2015structure} that experience vastly different turbulence (and thus shear) levels as a function of depth in the water column~\cite{Sutherland2015,Franks2022}.
-We next use our experimental observations to quantify the effect of shear on conjugation rates at different depths in the ocean.
+Relating laboratory measurements of conjugation rates to environmentally relevant conditions is important to understand the constraints on horizontal gene transfer rates in the environment~\cite{Aminov2011,larsson2022antibiotic}.
+Our experimental conditions most closely mimic those in aquatic environments due to the relatively low cell densities ($\sim\SI{e7}{\per\milli\liter}$) and low viscosity (LB medium).
+Marine environments host diverse microbiota~\cite{sunagawa2015structure} that experience vastly different levels of turbulence (and thus shear), for example due to decreasing turbulent intensity with depth~\cite{Sutherland2015,Franks2022}.
+We therefore next leverage our observations to quantify the effect of shear on conjugation rates at different depths in the ocean.